menu icon

 Skip a space, make a chain, then make a single crochet.

-Row 2: In the second ch from the hook, make a sc. then make a ch and skip the next stitch and make a sc.
+Row 2: In the second ch from the hook, make a sc.
+Then make a ch and skip the next stitch and make a sc.

 Finished the second row.